 Is CBD Oil for Dogs Legal?

-No matter where you buy CBD oil or “weed” treats for your dog, the laws surrounding their legality are murky.
+No matter where you buy CBD oil the laws surrounding their legality are murky.
 According to the DEA, cannabis treats are federally illegal.
 However, the DEA hasn’t been strictly enforcing the law so far, which is how so many companies have been getting away with selling them Plus, proponents of the products argue that they should be legal since they are derived from hemp, which contains less than 1 percent of THC.

 The bottom line?
 Regardless of where you live, the legal status and safety of cannabis-infused dog treats is uncertain, so talk to your vet (if possible) before feeding them to your pup.
 Alternatively, you could try a different herbal approach: According to Silver, turmeric has potent pain-relieving and anti-cancer properties for dogs, and it can help with mental issues such as dementia.
 He also recommends milk thistle, a plant that can help stave off liver disease.

 If you are curious and want to try a CBD supplement for your pup, we've rounded up 6 things to consider before you try.
 As with any supplement, have a chat with your pup's vet before you add anything new to your dog's diet or medical treatment plan.